IBVPD/Nuvi/app/Resources/doc/web.md

 ![Filters panel](images/filtersPanel.png)

 You can enter partial values for **System ID** and **Case ID**.
 The result list will include all cases where the respective field contains whatever you type here.
+These fields are not case-sensitive.

 In the **Region**, **Country**, and **Site** fields, you can hold down `CTRL` and click to select multiple values.
 The result list will include results that match any of the selected values.
 Note that each of these fields only appears in the **Filters** panel if your user account has been administratively configured to allow access to cases with multiple possible values for that field; for example, if your account is restricted to cases in a particular country, the ability to filter on country would be irrelevant, so the Country field is not displayed.